WE DESIGN AND PRETRAIN WORLD’S MOST EFFICIENT LLMS TO PROVE THAT AI CAN BE SCALED

 Associate Researcher at Sorbonne Center for Artificial Intelligence and Sciences Po Médialab

-IVAN YAMSCHIKOV
+IVAN YAMSHCHIKOV

 01